-Today we are launching our project Match/Mismatch to explore these questions.
-This idea of matching/mismatching is at the core of inclusive design.
-It rejects the idea disability as a trait, and instead looks at is as a mismatch between human needs and the design features of a product, built environment, system or service.
+Match/Mismatch explores the questions around matching/mismatching and the role of inclusive design.
+It rejects the idea of disability as a trait, and instead looks at it as a mismatch between human needs and the design features of a product, built environment, system or service.

-Take a listen below, get thinking and get questioning!
+Take a listen below, get thinking and start questioning.

 Allan explores the concept of match through his favourite apps, and discusses how 'modernising' design can strip access away and create mismatch.